 While the initial primary focus of the Company's development efforts will be assessment of the Cell Pouch SystemTM for insulin-dependent diabetes, the Company is planning to develop partnerships with academic and corporate collaborators to develop the Cell PouchTM for other chronic metabolic, hematologic and neurological diseases.
-Furthermore, the Company will be seeking to investigate the use of the device for implantation of multiple cell types including natural cells, stem cells and genetically- engineered cells.
-The Company may also investigate different methods of protecting cells such as islets from the immune system within the Cell PouchTM.
-The allogenic transplantation of insulin producing human islets in a human clinical study will be the first human proof of the concept of cellular transplantation using the Cell PouchTM.
+Furthermore, the Company will be seeking to investigate the use of the device for transplantation of multiple cell types including natural cells, stem cells and genetically-engineered cells.
+The Company may also investigate different methods of protecting cells such as islets from attack by immune cells entering the Cell PouchTM.
+The allogeneic transplantation of insulin producing human islets in a human clinical study will be the first human proof of the concept of cellular transplantation using the Cell PouchTM.